-Nobody listens and the chaos continues.
+Turns out how to get your toddler to listen isn’t easy and the chaos continues.
 This story is eerily similar to my own life.
 Believe me when I say toddler listening struggles are very familiar to me. #ConfessionNumberOne

 There are several parenting phrases that offer little help with a toddler’s listening skills.
 They make us think and feel like our kids are going to listen, but when you pay close attention to the results, you notice there isn’t much listening going on.

 So here are 3 phrases I decided to quit altogether (mostly) and the results were amazing enough to make me stick with it for the long haul.

 The word stop immediately instigates a power struggle.
 Your child puts up his or her guard, ready to fight.

 If I tell my toddler to stop crying, this often intensifies the crying and never gets to the root of the emotion.
 He thinks I don’t understand and this makes him even madder.